 - Increased Productivity: Thanks to fewer social distractions and the ability to easily take necessary breaks, employees are more efficient.
-In fact, studies show employees working from home are around 25% more productive then if they were in an office environment.
-The freedom being at home boosts creativity and performance.
+In fact, studies show employees working from home are around 25% more productive than if they were in an office environment.
+The freedom of being at home boosts creativity and performance.

 - Better Communication: Staying connected while remote does take some effort.
 However, the opposite of what you may think, working remotely can enhance internal communications.
 Being apart forces employees to communicate on a concise and consistent basis.
 Use technology to organize files, so collaboration between employees or departments can be more efficient.